-25 Years Ago: Stevie Ray Vaughan Dies in Helicopter Crash
+When Stevie Ray Vaughan Died in a Helicopter Crash

-On May 4, 1989, Stevie Ray Vaughan kicked off a tour that ended up comprising three legs, 147 shows and 18 months.
+Stevie Ray Vaughan kicked off a tour in mid-1989 that ended up comprising three legs, 147 shows and 18 months.
 It all came to a stop on Aug.
-27, 1990, however, when a helicopter carrying the guitar player and three members of Eric Clapton‘s touring circle crashed after a show in Wisconsin, killing everybody on board.
+27, 1990, however, when a helicopter carrying the guitar player and three members of Eric Clapton's touring circle crashed after a show in Wisconsin, killing everybody on board.

 It was one of the biggest tours of Vaughan's career, which skyrocketed six years earlier when his debut Texas Flood made him music's new hotshot guitarist.
 After years of gigging with local Austin bands, the Dallas native began stirring industry interest after his blazing and buzzing performances on David Bowie's hit Let's Dance album.